nishi719/Login-Registration/README.md

 # 🔐 Login & Registration System

 A simple and functional **Login & Registration System** .
-This project focuses on **form handling, DOM manipulation, input validation, and local storage management**, while maintaining a **modern and responsive Neumorphic UI**.
+This project focuses on **form handling, DOM manipulation, input validation, and local storage management**, while maintaining a **modern and responsive Neumorphism UI**.

 ---